Protests Turn Violent In Kenosha, Wisconsin, After Video Shows Police Officers Shooting Black Man In The Back

 Protests turned violent in Kenosha, Wisconsin, on Sunday evening after police officers were seen shooting a black man in the back during a domestic incident.

 A man was shot just after 5:15 p.m. local time during what Kenosha police said was a domestic disturbance.
 Viral video taken from across the street appeared to show officers shooting the man as he opened the door of a car and reached into the front seat.

-While details were not fully known, the department said that it was under investigation by the Wisconsin Department of Justice’s division of criminal investigation.
+While details were not fully known, the department said the shooting was under investigation by the Wisconsin Department of Justice’s division of criminal investigation.

-The Kenosha News reported that neighbors said the victim had been trying to break up a fight between two women.
-After law enforcement members administered aid to him at the scene, he was airlifted to a hospital in Milwaukee and listed in serious condition.
+The Kenosha News reported that neighbors said the victim had been trying to break up a fight between two women before he was shot.

+Law enforcement members administered aid to him at the scene, and he was then airlifted to a hospital in Milwaukee.
+He listed in serious condition.

 Neighbors also said that the person was shot in front of his children, and the report added that Kenosha investigators were not giving any more information about what transpired.